MicrosoftDocs/visualstudio-docs/docs/vsto/improving-the-performance-of-a-vsto-add-in.md

 ---
-title: "Improve the performance of a VSTO Add-in" ms.custom: "" ms.date: "02/02/2017"
+title: "Improve the performance of an VSTO Add-in" ms.custom: "" ms.date: "02/02/2017"
 ms.technology: